 Your account has been activated!

-Just a few meters short of 1 km, the promenade in Shkodra extends to about 800 m, entirely paved with decorated cobblestones.
-Newly renovated, this promenade recalls the architecture of olden times, when it took a certain amount of time and patience to build things of lasting beauty.
-In turn, this promenade reflects this time, beauty and quietude on the ones who tread on it.
+Just a few meters short of 1km in length at 800m long, the Promenade in Shkodra is paved entirely with beautifully-decorated cobblestones.
+Recently-renovated, this promenade recalls the architecture of ages gone by, when there was arguably a greater appreciation for time and patience when crafting things of lasting beauty.
+As a result, this picturesque promenade reflects this time, beauty, and quietude of the ones who tread on it.

-The promenade connects the city center with the Museum of History.
-This road is filled to the brim with street artists as well as art and photography shops and studios.
-Among them, you will see the impressive, newly redesigned Marubi National Museum of Photography, a beautiful object of modern architecture which contains the oldest, most exhaustive collection of Albanian photography in the country, including the first-ever photograph of Albania, taken in 1858 by Pjetër Marubi.
-In addition to the history of the famed photographers, the Marubi family, the museum hosts stunning contemporary exhibitions.
+The promenade connects the city centre with the Museum of History.
+This road is filled to the brim with street artists, alongside a huge variety art and photography shops and studios.
+Among them, you’ll see the impressive, newly-renovated Marubi National Museum of Photography, a beautiful symbol of modern architecture which contains the oldest, most extensive collection of Albanian photography in the country.
+It also includes the first-ever photograph of Albania, taken in 1858 by Pjetër Marubi.
+In addition to the history of the famed family of photographers, the Marubis, the museum hosts excellent contemporary exhibitions.

-The center of the town forks into two separate boulevards where the traditional old houses from the 1800s beautifully intermingle with the new ones.
-On the right, the traditional houses line up along the street to create a museum in the open air, one including the oldest neighborhood in town.
-These Venetian-style, two-story houses create a distinctive atmosphere within this famed northern city, one that is equal parts Albanian and universal.
+The centre of the town forks into two separate boulevards where the traditional old houses from the 1800s beautifully intermingle with the new ones.
+On the right, the traditional houses line up along the street to create an almost open-air museum, alongside the oldest neighbourhood in town.
+These Venetian-style, two-story houses create a distinctive atmosphere within this famed northern city, one that is equally Albanian, as it is more universal..